-The NASA Scientific and Technical Information (STI) Program is a critical component in the worldwide activity of scientific and technical aerospace research and development.
-The NASA STI Program acquires, processes, archives, announces, and disseminates NASA STI and acquires worldwide STI of critical importance to NASA and the Nation.
-Collected from U.S. and international sources, STI is organized according to content prior to being added to the NASA STI Repository (NTRS).
-The STI Repository is a world-class collection of STI that includes over a million bibliographic records and full-text documents.
+Collected from U.S. and international sources, STI is organized according to content prior to being added to the NASA STI Repository (NTRS) launch .
+The STI Repository is a world-class collection of STI that includes over 4.3 million metadata records and over 500K full-text documents.

 STI Program Mission